ad-aures/castopod/DEPENDENCIES.md

 PHP dependencies can be found in the [composer.json](./composer.json) file.

-## Javascript dependencies
+## JavaScript dependencies

-Javascript dependencies can be found in the [package.json](./package.json) file.
+JavaScript dependencies can be found in the [package.json](./package.json) file.

 ## Other dependencies